 Prerequisite: Introduction to Criminal Justice or concurrent enrollment.
+Course must e taken concurrently with CRIM-226 Criminal Justice Computer Applications.
 This course is designed to exam the methods, techniques, tools and precepts employed by the criminal investigator including the identity and nature of evidence, its preservation and effective use.
 Police report writing and crime scene investigation including a variety of documentation techniques, investigative follow up and documentation is emphasized.
 Course must be taken concurrently with CRIM-226 Criminal Justice Computer Applications.